SaidiAli/covid-19-autoresponse-whatsapp-bot/README.md

 To use the bot you obviosly got to have whatsapp messenger installed either on pc or mobile.
 If that is all set, click this [link](https://wa.me/14155238886/?text=join%20chicken%2Dmix) below to join my twilio sandbox and enjoy.

+Send the pre-filled message and you are all set.

 ## Set up and Resources

 The app uses a couple of resources  for functionality: